Eastern Obolo: People

 The people are a combination of Obolo ethnic group and Iko extractions; strong cultural affinity exists among the people.
-It has a total landmass of 117,008 square kilometers with an estimated shoreline about 184 km long.
+It has a total landmass of 117,008 sqkm with an estimated shoreline about 184 km long.
 Obolo language is the major language of the people as the different communities speak different dialects of Obolo, which are mutually intelligible.
 The Iko dialect spoken in Iko clan and is intelligible to a large number of people in Eastern Obolo.
 Iko dialect is closely related to Obolo and to the Okoroutip dialect spoken in Ibeno LGA, the sister/twin LGA of Eastern Obolo.

 Population

-The community population is predominantly the Obolos(75%), Ibibio and Ibo make up the remaining population.
+The community population is predominantly the Obolos (80%) and Ibibio (10%), Igbo (10%) which makes up the remaining population.
 Emigration activities in the community is as a result of low productivity due to poor fish catch, limited farmlands, and the high rate of unemployment.